UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 The setup is similar to what we had for Voltage vs Lux (i.e., same distance for LED and photo-detector with the same reflective surface).
 But instead of using a DC power supply and light meter, we used a function generator for signal generation and a Thorlabs photo-detector with an oscilloscope to observe the transmitted optical signal from the LED.

-The voltage amplitude, and offset for our signal, already had been discussed above, but to reiterate we want to shift our DC offset in the operating region of our LED of interest, and include the $V_{amplitude}$ (i.e., V_{pp}), to ensure that the LED is linear characterize based on the V_{maximum} and V_{minimum} that we choose.
+The voltage amplitude, and offset for our signal, already had been discussed above, but to reiterate we want to shift our DC offset in the operating region of our LED of interest, and include the $V_{amplitude}$ (i.e., $V_{pp}$), to ensure that the LED is linear characterize based on the $V_{maximum}$ and $V_{minimum}$ that we choose.
 The equations above sum up the idea, and the figure below provides another example demonstration of an instance for the rectangular LED panel.

 ![Figure 2: Physical setup](/docs/hardware_characterization/Images/section2_setup.png)
  (Note: the BNC cable and physical space setup is the same as in the Voltage vs. Lux section; thus, we will not mention the wire setup)